 Indian Armed Forces have taken serious steps to include meditation in the fitness routine of the soldiers, especially for those who are involved in active operations.

 The British Royal Navy has given mindfulness training to officers, and military leaders are rolling it out in the Army and Royal Air Force for some officers and enlisted soldiers.
 The New Zealand Defence Force recently adopted the technique, and Netherlands Military Forces are working on the idea, too.

 The approach is based on the work of Amishi Jha, an associate professor of psychology at the University of Miami.
 She is the senior author of a paper published about the training’s effectiveness among members of a special operations unit.

 The paper, in the journal Progress in Brain Research, reported that the troops who went through a monthlong training regimen that included daily practice in mindful breathing and focus techniques were better able to discern key information under chaotic circumstances and experienced increases in working memory function.
 The soldiers also reported making fewer cognitive errors than service members who did not use mindfulness.

-The science and research has huge amount of evidence and data to prove that Meditation Techniques have long lasting impacts on our brain and have been proved to very effective in dealing with serious mental illnesses.
-With four weeks of experience can have significant improvement in our daily lives.
+Science and research have a huge amount of evidence and data to prove that Meditation Techniques have long-lasting impacts on our brain and have been proved to be very effective in dealing with serious mental illnesses.
+Four weeks of experience can have significant improvement in our daily lives.